 Elias Gilbert arrived from the East Coast in 1850 and built a house and barn, planted corn, and tried to grow tobacco.
 In 1858 he used his authority as county surveyor to platt 29 lots for the town of Gilbert that included the area formerly known as Lillienthal.
 The former town’s boundaries are now part of Bettendorf […]

-NOTE: See the Quad Cities overview for regional information on tourism centers, festivals, and getting around.
+Population (2010) 33,217 NOTE: See the Quad Cities overview for regional information on tourism centers, festivals, and getting around.
 Early History Early development moved slowly in the area that is now Bettendorf.
-Once home to the villages of Lillienthal and Gilbert, the area may have stayed a sleepy rural village if not for the arrival of two brothers and […]
+Once home to the villages of Lillienthal and Gilbert, the area may have stayed a sleepy rural village if not for the arrival of […]

 Mississippi River Podcast